valrus/small-clever-rooms/_posts/2017-04-15-A_Crow_Looked_At_Me.md

 like "Real Death" and the first verse of "[Swims](https://genius.com/Mount-eerie-swims-lyrics)", don't need any, like, exegesis.
 It's all right there in front of you.

+[^genius]:
+  Because even though Genius serves up two and a half megs of Javascript to show you nine hundred bytes of text, it's still the best place to find up-to-date lyrics, alas.

 But I don't think it's as simple as saying *A Crow Looked at Me* derives its power from being plainspoken about emotional devastation.